-3.68 The effects of climate change in the District are likely to result in extreme weather events (e.g. intense rainfall and flooding, prolonged high temperatures and drought) becoming more common and more intense.
+3.58 Similar to other parts of the country, climate change is likely to result in the District experiencing hotter, drier summers, and warmer, wetter winters.
+In addition, extreme weather events (e.g. intense rainfall and heatwaves) are likely to become more frequent and more intense.
 Climate change is therefore likely to affect habitats and species and how people live, work and play.
 Opportunities exist for nature-based solutions such as carbon sequestration, flood retention, shading etc.

-3.69 The adopted Local Plan Part 1 through Policy CP15 is supportive of development that incorporates a net gain in green infrastructure which allows for adaptation to climate change.
+- 3.59 The adopted Local Plan Part 1 through Policy CP15 is supportive of development that incorporates a net gain in green infrastructure which allows for adaptation to climate change.
 In addition to linking areas of biodiversity which the policy is directly supportive of, promoting green infrastructure can contribute to flood alleviation, improved water quality, reduced soil erosion and temperature regulation including through shading.
-Policy CP17 seeks to reduce the potential for increases in flood risk as a result of the location of new development and encourages the use of SuDS.

-3.70 While the Local Plan Review cannot directly influence extreme weather events, it can build upon the approach of current planning policy to ensure adaptation through design and better response to climate change issues.
-Benefits might include making positive use of shading from tree planting, which can help prevent overheating and also help to secure protection against the effects of extreme rainfall.
-It will also be important to promote the principles of multi-functional green infrastructure as well as promotion of water conservation and recycling at new development.
+Policy CP17 seeks to reduce the potential for increases in flood risk as a result of the location of new development and encourages the use of SuDS. - 3.60 While the Local Plan Review cannot directly influence extreme weather events, it can build upon the approach of current planning policy to ensure adaptation through design and better response to climate change issues.
+Benefits might include making positive use of shading from tree planting, which can help prevent overheating (for humans and wildlife) and also help to secure protection against the effects of extreme rainfall.
+The new Local Plan can also include targets to reduce water consumption as the south east of England is in a water scarcity area.
+It will be important to promote the principles of multifunctional green infrastructure as well as promotion of water conservation and recycling at new development.
 The new Local Plan also presents the opportunity, alongside national measures, to mitigate the effects of potential future flooding and locate development in sustainable locations that would not be significantly impacted by flooding.
-It can also strengthen an approach which ensures development incorporates design measure which promote flood resilience.
+It can also strengthen an approach which ensures development incorporates design measures which promote flood resilience.
 This may include the use of flood resilient materials and permeable surfaces where appropriate as well as encouraging the provision of green, blue and brown roofs at new development.